aws/karpenter-provider-aws/designs/instance-type-settings.md

 Allow users to:

-* Define [custom device resources](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) on an instance type
+* Define [extended resources](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) on an instance type
 * Define allocatable memory, cpu, ephemeral storage, pods on an instance type
 * Define pricing overrides for enterprise pricing support on an instance type or instance family
 * Define pricing discounts as raw values and percentages off of the default pricing on an instance type or instance family